 NIKE Baseball Camps is excited to bring one of its camps to the Sacramento area.
 Stay at Sierra College and play at McBean Stadium.
 Each day will be filled with baseball drills that cover hitting, fielding, base running, and team play to help each camper take their game to the next level!

-Directing the camp is Tom Myers who serves as the Area Professional Scouting covering from San Luis Obispo to Long Beach CA. Our goal is for every camper to take their game to the next level, create lasting friendships, and have a good time.
+Directing the camp is Tom Myers who serves as the Professional Area Scout covering from San Luis Obispo to Long Beach CA. Our goal is for every camper to take their game to the next level, create lasting friendships, and have a good time.

-- Professional instruction from coaches and college-aged instructors
+- Professional instruction from Coach Myers and college-aged instructors

 - Excellent residential, dining and training facilities

 - College Level Workouts for High School Players